 SCOPE: Talent stops the upstream flow

 SCOPE: Talent sutures the blood vessel as described

+B.rool is recorded.

 Use micro-dissecting scissors to make a small incision in both the artery and the vein.
 [1] Then, insert plastic catheters into both blood vessels and secure them into place with sutures without compromising the catheter’s lumens.
 [2]